Smoke-free apartment buildings are becoming the wave

 apartment policies; the 5 reasons why landlords are hesitant about adopting

-smoke-free policies, and how to address these issues; the health and fire
+smoke-free policies, and how to address these issues; the health and fire safety

-by smokers; enforcement issues related to smoke-free policies; voluntary
+smokers; enforcement issues related to smoke-free policies; voluntary

 approaches to gaining adoption of smoke-free apartment policies; legislative

-approaches being tried to gain adoption of smoke-free policies; and the MISmokeFreeApartment
+approaches being tried to gain adoption of smoke-free policies; and the

-Initiative as an example of a successful voluntary approach.
-To access and
+MISmokeFreeApartment Initiative as an example of a successful voluntary

-download the 75-slide PowerPoint presentation Mr. Bergman used, click here.
+approach.
+To access and download the 75-slide PowerPoint presentation Mr.

-This PowerPoint was done on a Mac computer and some slides are in QuickTime
+Bergman used, click here.
+This PowerPoint was done on a Mac

 SMOKE-FREE MULTI-UNIT HOUSING: THE NEW FRONTIER FOR